Dronecode/utm-adapter/meeting-minutes.md

 # Meeting Minutes
 This document captures the bi-weekly meeting notes for coordination purposes.

+### February 29 2024
+We talked about EuroCAE membership and KLJ's company joining the organization to take some of this work forward in EuroCAE.
+A round table of updates from the participants.
+We decided to focus the energies on testing the current implementation / services and focus on geo-zones, weather / conformance monitoring services in April.

 ### February 15 2024
 In the meeting on HB and KLJ were present and we discussed the QUIC / traffic information endpoint.
 We discussed that the end point should have options for ASTERIX or Mavlink messages to share traffic information and USSPs can then choose the best strategy of sharing the data.